surgicalcoder/Tether/README.md

 ### To start

-	net start ThreeOneThree.Tether
+	net start Tether

-You can also run this as a command line, and not through Windows Services, simply by running ThreeOneThree.Tether.exe
+You can also run this as a command line, and not through Windows Services, simply by running Tether.exe

 ### To stop:

-	net stop ThreeOneThree.Tether
+	net stop Tether

 # Plugin Framework